 Yep, WIPUP, the lightweight, open-source way to share your works-in-progresses just got a lovely update today.
 It’s a minor update but minor updates are needed sometimes.
 Check it out here, and read the release notes.
-The charming splash screen above was done by me on The GIMP.
-If enough people like it (just drop me […]

 Guess what’s new?
 Yep, it’s WIPUP again.
 This new version brings a bunch of polish and a nifty new revision feature for pastes.
 Check out the changelog, then check out WIPUP itself.
 If you do some webdev yourself, don’t forget that WIPUP is open-source and we’d love more coders.

 What began as a project motivated by the Open Collaboration Services API has really come a long way since it began as a concept submission to KDE’s openDesktop competition.
 This project was a unique concept for people to share and record what they were working on.
 Not about showcasing your latest creation – no, rather it is about showcasing the processes behind it: the different ideas, the development, and things that didn’t quite work out in the end.
 This project is for people who make stuff.
 People who constantly have ideas bouncing around, juggle their time between various projects and start more than they finish.
 This project is called WIPUP.
 WIPUP is a way to conveniently share, critique and track progress on your projects.